bruceravel/demeter/documents/Artemis/_sources/examples/fes2.txt

 Once the :demeter:`feff` calculation is finished, the path intepretation list is shown in the Paths tab.
 This is the list of scattering paths, sorted by increasing path length.
-Select the first 11 paths by clicking on the path :guilabel:`0000`, then shift-clicking on path :guilabel:`0010`.
-These group of selected paths will be highlighted.
-Click on one of the highlighted paths and, without letting go of the mouse button, drag the paths over to the Data window.
+Select the first 11 paths by :mark:`leftclick,..` clicking on the path :guilabel:`0000`, then :button:`Shift`-:mark:`leftclick,..` clicking on path :guilabel:`0010`.
+The selected paths will be highlighted.
+:mark:`leftclick,..` Click on one of the highlighted paths and, without letting go of the mouse button, drag the paths over to the Data window.
 Drop the paths on the empty Path list.

 .. _fig-fes2pathsdnd:
 .. figure:: ../../_images/fes2-pathsdnd.png